OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-10.md

 ## 2 Chronicles 10:19

-So Israel has been in rebellion against the house of David to this day.
+Thus, Israel has remained in opposition to the house of David up to the present time.